hackdou/SharpC2-1/README.md

 SharpC2 is a Command and Control Framework written in C#.

-The solution consists of an ASP.NET Core Team Server, a .NET Standard Implant, and a .NET Client.
+The solution consists of an ASP.NET Core Team Server, a .NET Framework Implant, and a .NET Client.

 ## Quick Start